 Randy was first elected to the KMIT Board in 2014, and served as the 2017/2019 KMIT President.

-Janie was first elected to the Board in 2018.
+Kristi was first elected to the Board in 2020.

-Andrew was first elected to the Board in 2018.
+Nick was elected to the KMIT Board in October 2020.

 Assistant City Manager, City of Newton